sluchacha/acmeApp/README.md

 # AcmeApp - small part of a banking system
 Front-end Developer Assessment (ABSA)

+## Testing that the project meets the Business Rules
+Ensure you are in the acmeApp directory.

+Run `ng test`.
+This will open a window with output on tests undertaken on your default browser.

+Check the descriptions tagged as `#Business Rules`.

 ## Running the project
 Ensure you are in the acmeApp directory.

+Install the dependencies using the command `npm install` from your terminal.

 Run `npm start` or `ng serve -o` from your terminal.
 This will open the application on your default web browser.

 Alternatively